diamond-nicholas/FikaSearch/README.md

 - Run the command `docker-compose up` to build images and run container on `port:3000`
 - Visit `http://localhost:3000/`

-### Run Test

-To run the test for the application, after cloning the repository, run the following command

-- `npm test`

 ### Built With

 - React